 Natspec recognises the need for a diverse range of specialist post-16 provision, and its membership very much reflects that, with organisations of many types playing a valuable role in meeting the needs and raising aspirations of young people with learning difficulties and disabilities.
-We support any organisation setting up new provision, but believe that new colleges should only be established where there is an established need and where those setting up the college have an understanding of FE in terms of its approach, culture, leadership and governance.
+We support any organisation setting up new provision, but believe that new colleges should only be established where there is an established need, where existing colleges have been involved in the planning process, and where those setting up the college have an understanding of FE in terms of its approach, culture, leadership and governance.

 The focus needs to be on creating an appropriate, adult learning environment that prepares young people for the next stage in their lives.